Holi Festival Guide: How to Celebrate around the World

 From mass-events to local celebrations and home parties, celebrating Holi abroad is easier than you think.
 From the USA to Australia, you’re likely to find Holi colors and Indian supermarkets with your favorite festival dishes and sweets.

-Keep reading to find out how you can celebrate Holi, no matter where you live.
+Keep reading to find out how you can celebrate the spring festival of Holi, no matter where you live.

 holi festival